I used to think that the top salespeople knew something that the rest of us didn’t.

 Well, after generating millions of dollars of sales in both my own coaching and course business and my clients’ businesses, I now know better.

-The “secret” to sales success actually lies in these 5 essential selling tips….
+The “secret” to selling coaching actually lies in these 5 essential selling secrets….

 Selling Tip #1: Get potential clients on a call!